kubernetes-sigs/cluster-api/docs/book/src/tasks/installation.md

 2. **Existing Management Cluster**

-For production use-cases a "real" kubernetes cluster should be used with apropriate backup and DR policies and procedures in place.
+For production use-cases a "real" kubernetes cluster should be used with appropriate backup and DR policies and procedures in place.

 ```bash
 export KUBECONFIG=<...>